-The data for sulfuric acid (open circles)^{32, 34} is in excellent agreement with the results we obtained for Cl (grey squares) and Br (grey circles).
-The previous data for HCl electrolyte33 however, seem to strongly deviate from the results reported here.
+The data for sulfuric acid (open circles)^{32,34} are in excellent agreement with the results we obtained for Cl^{-} (grey squares) and Br- (grey circles).
+The previous data for the HCl electrolyte,33 however, seem to strongly deviate from the results reported here.
 The reason for this deviation is not fully clear.
-We assume though that the deviation is typical for island perimeter curvature analysis in cases of limited data base: The curvature is determined by calculating the second derivative of the perimeter radius with respect to the polar angle.
+We assume though that the deviation is typical for island perimeter curvature analysis in cases of limited database: the curvature is determined by calculating the second derivative of the perimeter radius with respect to the polar angle.
 Hence, low, nevertheless obvious noise in the island perimeter may lead to larger errors in the curvature.
 These uncertainties are reflected by the relatively large error bars of the previous data in HCl solution (open triangles in Fig. 5).
-In ultra-high vacuum experiments where the statistical data base is generally much higher than in electrochemical studies, the noise in the perimeter of the island equilibrium shape is negligibly low.
-Here, the curvature analysis is a very reliable tool to measure the kink energy35.
-In electrochemical studies, however, statistical data base is generally lower due to finite time where PCCP ARTICLE the electrolyte remains clean in the open STM cell.
-Here, the curvature analysis seems not to be an appropriate tool to obtain exact values for the kink energy, merely an order of magnitude can be determined.
-We conclude therefore, that the more direct method of measuring spatial step fluctuations is superior to obtain precise values of the kink energy in electrolyte.
+In ultra-high vacuum experiments where the statistical database is generally much higher than in electrochemical studies, the noise in the perimeter of the island equilibrium shape is negligibly low.
+Here, the curvature analysis is a very reliable tool to measure the kink energy.35 In electrochemical studies, however, the statistical database is generally lower due to finite time where the electrolyte remains clean in the open STM cell.
+Here, the curvature analysis seems not to be an appropriate tool to obtain exact values of the kink energy, merely an order of magnitude can be determined.
+We conclude therefore that the more direct method of measuring spatial step fluctuations is superior to obtain precise values of the kink energy in electrolytes.